cseas/blog/docs/posts/git-commands.md

     git reset --hard old-commit-id
     git push -f remote-name branch-name
     ```

+    > This will be useful when someone accidentally pushes a commit to a branch they weren't supposed to.

 11. Undo last commit.
 This will effectively reverse the last `git commit` and you won't lose the new changes you made.